 Use .NET Framework DLL enum type in C# app

-This article provides an introduction to cross-technology handling of enum type.
-In programming, an enum (short for enumeration) type is a special data type that enables for a variable to be a set of predefined constants.
+(short for enumeration) type is a special data type that enables for a variable to be a set of predefined constants.
 The variable must be equal to one of the values that have been predefined for it.
 Enums are used to create our own data types, just like classes.
 They are particularly useful when we want to represent a fixed set of constants, such as days of the week, states, colors, directions, and more.
 This makes the code more readable and less prone to errors.

 Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.
 If have not yet created your first project check Javonet overview and quick start guides for your technology.

-With Javonet, you can interact with enum types from .NET Framework DLL as if they were available in C#, but interaction must be performed through the Javonet SDK API.
-This allows you to handle and manipulate enum values, pass them to methods, and return them from methods, all while maintaining the type safety and readability of your C# code.
+types from .NET Framework DLL as if they were available in C#, but interaction must be performed through the Javonet SDK API.
+This allows you to handle and manipulate enum

 Custom .NET Framework DLL with enum type